amaz1none/devex-fe-grades/hard-skills/mobile/Level 1 - Intern.md

 # Hard skills for a Level-1 (Intern) in the Frontend department
-## ‼️ Disclaimer - if there are some gaps in knowledge but overall expression after interview is good and a person seems like a quick learner - go ahead and try him/her on internship‼️
+## ‼️ Disclaimer - if there are some gaps in knowledge but the overall impression after the interview is good and a person seems like a quick learner - go ahead and try them on internship‼️

 ## 1. Basic tools - Jira, Git, etc.
-### Be able to start work within our environment during a minimum amout of time.
-Know how to create a ticket in Jira, tickets workflow, git commands, git flow
+### Is able to start work within our environment within a short period of time.
+Knows how to create a ticket in Jira, tickets workflow, git commands, git flow

 ## 2. Programming languages